-Constitutions the princes imposed on their people were, in some cases, not even worth the paper they were printed on.
-In the case of Baden having the most progressive constitution in all Germany, the Grand Ducal government frequently ignored the granted liberties.
+Constitutions the princes imposed on their people were sometimes not worth the paper they were printed on.
+In the case of Baden, having the most progressive constitution in Germany, the Grand Ducal government frequently ignored the granted liberties.
 However, in the spirit of the American and French heritage, people demanded democracy and equal rights.

-Without going into the detail of the many verbose deliberations at the Paulskirche (St. Paul's Church) where the delegates met, it was the First Danish-German War that shaped the Nationalversammlung profoundly.
+Without going into the detail of the many verbose deliberations at the Paulskirche (St. Paul's Church), where the delegates met, the First Danish-German War shaped the Nationalversammlung profoundly.
 The Danish king had annexed German-speaking Schleswig ignoring the motto of the two territories Schleswig and Holstein: Op ewig ungedeelt.
-The slogan Eternally unseparated expressed in Low German is still valid today.
+The slogan Eternally unseparated expressed in Low German, is still valid today.

 A federal intervention army soon came to grips with the Danes on land who, however, remained masters of the seas blocking the German harbors.
 The Confederation had no navy.